 PURPOSE: With the Resolution A/RES/69/170; The United Nations General Assembly proclaimed June 13th as International Albinism Awareness Day and urge all nations and communities to protect and fulfil the human rights of all persons with albinism and provide necessary support and care.
 During the Day we reflect on the resilience, perseverance and achievements of people with albinism in the face of pervasive misconceptions, discrimination and violence.

-EVENTS: The International Albinism Awareness Day 2023 will be observed on June 13th by the U.N.
-General Assembly at the UNHQ and by the Pan African Parliament at African Union (AU) in Addis Abbeba to review the IMPLEMENTATION MATRIX OF THE PLAN OF ACTION TO END ATTACKS AND OTHER HUMAN RIGHTS VIOLATIONS TARGETING PERSONS WITH ALBINISM IN AFRICA (2021–2031).
+At the African Union in Addis Ababa, the Pan African Parliament at African Union (AU) will review the IMPLEMENTATION MATRIX OF THE PLAN OF ACTION TO END ATTACKS AND OTHER HUMAN RIGHTS VIOLATIONS TARGETING PERSONS WITH ALBINISM IN AFRICA (2021–2031).

 PODCASTS: Today, we call for Governments, the United Nations counterparts, the civil society organizations, influencers, community members and all stakeholders to reach out to persons with albinism and ensure their voices are heard – to form new partnerships and strengthen existing ones.
 TOWARD AN INCLUSIVE WORLD FOR PERSONS WITH ALBINISM; FREE FROM BRUTALITY AND DISCRIMINATION.
 Listen to the audio-podcasts!